baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/build_basics.md

     This can be used in conjuction with the *ImageQuizzer.xsd* schema file found in the Resources/XML folder.
     The schema file is set up to do some immediate validation as you build your script.

+!!! warning
+    Note the [Warning](../index.md) for building and testing your script.
+    (It could save you time and headaches.)

 ## Prep